Ministry (band): Middle years, turmoil and Jourgensen's drug addiction (1994–2001)

 In October 1994, Ministry performed at the eighth Bridge School Benefit charity concert, with sets of cover songs (most prominently Bob Dylan's "Lay Lady Lay") and one original song, "Paisley", which was intended to be on their next album.
 After constructing a studio in Austin, Texas in 1993, the band proceeded to record a new album in July 1994.
-After refusing to perform drums on a cover version of "Lay Lady Lay", Rieflin parted ways with Jourgensen midway through the recording process.
+After refusing to perform drums on "Lay Lady Lay", Rieflin parted ways with Jourgensen midway through the recording process.
 Along with newly recruited Rey Washam (formerly of Scratch Acid, Didjits, and Rapeman) who performed the rest of the album's drum work, Ministry performed as one of the headliners for Australia and New Zealand's Big Day Out touring festival in January 1995.
 In spite of their growing success, Ministry was nearly derailed by drug problems and a series of arrests followed in August 1995.
 Completed at Chicago Trax Studios, Filth Pig was released in 1996.
 Musically, Filth Pig was more heavy metal than industrial, with synthesizers and samples mostly stripped from a mix that focused on conventional hard rock instrumentation.

 The album's songs were played mostly at slower tempos than those on their previous three LPs, giving it an almost doom metal feel.
 Filth Pig was supported with the singles/videos "Reload", "The Fall", "Lay Lady Lay" and "Brick Windows" and with a tour in 1996 (the live performances were later anthologized on the Sphinctour album and DVD in 2002).
 Jourgensen has subsequently said that he was severely depressed during this period, that Filth Pig reflects this, and that he dislikes performing music from Filth Pig.

 Ministry recorded their final studio album for Warner Bros.
 Records, Dark Side of the Spoon (1999), which they dedicated to William Tucker, who committed suicide earlier that year.
 For Dark Side of the Spoon, Ministry tried to diversify their sound by adding some melodic and synthetic touches to their usual electro-metal sound, along with some jazz influences, but the album was not well received, critically or commercially.
 However, the single "Bad Blood" appeared on the soundtrack album of The Matrix and was nominated for a 2000 Grammy award.
 During this period, Jourgensen had an infected toe amputated after accidentally stepping on a discarded hypodermic needle.

 In the summer of 2000, Ministry was invited to that year's Ozzfest; amidst a management changeover, they were dropped from the bill and replaced by Soulfly.

 After Ministry were dropped from Warner Bros. in 2000, the label issued the 2001 collection Greatest Fits, which featured a new song, "What About Us?".
 Ministry would later perform the song in a cameo appearance in the Steven Spielberg film AI: Artificial Intelligence.
 In 2000–2002, disputes with Warner Bros.
 Records resulted in the planned live albums Live Psalm 69, Sphinctour and ClittourUS on Ipecac Recordings being canceled.
 Sphinctour was released on Sanctuary Records.